 Staying Body Positive in Dance When a Friend is Being Negative We’ve all been there…innocently warming up for class and a friend unleashes hatred; onto herself.
 She’s looking in the mirror and starts to pick apart her body and appearance.

 Is Perfection Holding You Back?
 Probably.
-When I was pursuing dance and dancing professionally, I didn’t take chances – not most of the time anyway… I would stay in the back of the room and unless I felt I had
+When I was pursuing dance and dancing professionally, I didn’t take chances-not most of the time anyway… I would stay in the back of the room and unless I felt I had mastered something,

-So now you’re probably saying, ‘ok…then what is?!’
-It’s easy to look to your metabolism as the reason your body progress is slow.
-What if your metabolism isn’t the problem?
+So now you’re probably saying, “Ok…then what is?!”
+It’s easy to look to your metabolism for the reason your body is progressing slowly.
+Well, what if your metabolism isn’t the problem?
 First, let’s look at the things that likely aren’t keeping

 The Info that Matters The Nutrition Label is worth discussing… As much as I preach about eating whole foods – fruit, vegetables, nuts, beans, seeds, avocado, maybe some lean meats and fish, I know dancer’s will end up eating some